 - Priority board review of ongoing performance.

-- Achievement of challenging health and safety performance targets is a key element of management remuneration (and staff remuneration from March 2017 onwards).
+- Achievement of challenging health and safety performance targets is a key element of management and staff remuneration.

 Changes in government and client spending or other external factors could lead to programme and contract delays or cancellations, or changes in market growth.
-Whilst Brexit has to date not had a significant impact on the UK construction market, outcomes following the triggering of Article 50 remain difficult to predict and could affect investor confidence.
+Whilst Brexit has still not had a significant impact on the UK construction market, outcomes following the decision to leave the EU remain difficult to predict and could affect investor confidence.

 Lower than anticipated demand could result in increased competition, tighter margins and the transfer of commercial, technical and financial risk down the supply chain, through more demanding contract terms and longer payment cycles.

 A significant fall in construction activity could adversely impact revenues, profits, ability to recover overheads and cash generation.